Parent Guide to the Early Years Foundation Stage

-These 7 areas are used to plan your child’s learning and activities.
-We make sure that the activities are suited to your child’s unique needs.
+These 7 areas are used to plan your child’s learning and activities, which are delivered through The Curiosity Approach.
 This is a little bit like a curriculum in primary and secondary schools, but it's suitable for very young children, and it's designed to be really flexible so that we can follow your child's unique needs and interests.
 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.

 WHEN YOUR CHILD IS 2